theanasuddin/theanasuddin/README.md

 - 😄 Pronouns: He or Him.

-- ⚡ Fun fact: I can do 80 pushups at one go.
+- ⚡ Fun fact: I can do 80 pushups at one go, 15 pull-ups at a time 😄.